Document requirements for signing a collective agreement with Byggnads (the Swedish Building Workers Union) (Swedish companies)

 - Register extract from the Swedish Tax Agency: Decision on approval of Swedish F-tax, decision on registration for employer's contributions and decision on VAT (moms) registration.

 - All contact details for the company and authorised signatory.

 - Information about your client: Workplace address and what work is to be carried out plus copy of construction contract.

 PLEASE NOTE!
 If there is no construction contract, a detailed description of the type of work and the client where the work is to be carried out must be submitted from your client together with contact details to the client.

 - An employment contract must be submitted for each employee covered by the agreement with the Swedish Building Workers’ Union.
 Each contract must be signed by the employee.
 When signing the contract, the region may require the participation of all employees covered by the agreement.

 - The seven-digit policy number of any Fora insurance cover that the company already has must be specified.
 If the company does not have any Fora insurance cover, a policy must be settled when the local collective agreement is entered into.
-The company must fill out the linked form.
+The company must fill out the linked form and bring it to the contract signing.
 A Fora policy is mandatory for all who sign a collective agreement.

 - The company must enter into an occupational health services agreement that fulfils the occupational health policies of the Swedish Building Workers’ Union.
 Agreements on occupational health services must be signed with an occupational health service that is a member of the Swedish Association of Occupational Health and Safety.
 A signed agreement must be submitted.